fiugd/blog/_releases/backlog.md

 # 2020-09-17 TODO
 - less tabs, close all tabs
-- create/delete file/folder works with provider
+- [X] create/delete file/folder works with provider
-- [x] issue with preview, binary file shows in preview instead
+- [X] issue with preview, binary file shows in preview instead
-- settings tab issue on refresh
 - CRUD, connecting service nodes working in service map (decide what it means to connect from code POV)
 - [X] switch between tabs and spaces